 - Notice of Proposed Termination and Proposed Disqualification for Cause

-When all else fails and no cooperation or change is made in the childcare home, a Notice of Proposed Termination and Proposed Disqualification for Cause will be sent.
-A Provider is sent appeal rights.
+When all else fails, and no cooperation or change is made in the childcare home, a Notice of Proposed Termination and Proposed Disqualification for Cause will be sent.
+A Provider is sent their appeal rights.
 If the provider does not appeal or loses the appeal, the provider will be removed from the program for seven (7) years, and in some cases, repayment of food program funds will be required.

 This institution is an equal opportunity provider.